luyadev/luya/docs/guide/luya-guideline.md

 # Developer Guidelines

-Below some rules how to deail with documentations, linking or using the php docs.
+Below some rules how to deal with documentations, linking or using the php docs.

 ## Documentation & Guide